Jscott-2k/RFLandscaperPro/README.md

 ## 📊 Monitoring

 - The backend exposes Prometheus-formatted metrics at `/metrics` via the `@willsoto/nestjs-prometheus` package.
 A Prometheus server can scrape this endpoint for application monitoring and alerting.
+A built-in `http_request_duration_seconds` histogram provides latency metrics by HTTP method, path, and status code.

 ## 🤝 Contributing